C18H24O2/boot2root/writeups/writeup1/README.md

 }
 ```

-Multiple solutions are available, we need to read the hint file in the same directory as the bomb :
+Multiple solutions are available, we need to read the hint file in the same directory as the bomb, which tells us that the solution needs a `b` in the second position.
+After some trial and error, we figure out that the correct answer is:

-TODO
-`1 b 214`
+`1 b 214`.

 ### 3.2.4 – Stage 4: Fibonacci